Independence-class littoral combat ship: Ship order and naming history

 On 18 September 2018, the Navy announced that two additional Independence-class ships, and one Freedom-class ship, have been ordered, with hull numbers LCS-32, LCS-34 and LCS-29 respectively.
 On 10 October 2018, Navy Secretary Richard Spencer announced the names of LCS-29 as Beloit, for Beloit, Wisconsin and LCS-32 as Santa Barbara, for Santa Barbara, California.

-On 16 December 2018, the Navy announced that two additional Independence-class ships have been ordered with hull numbers LCS-36, and LCS-38.
+On 16 December 2018, the Navy announced that two additional Independence-class ships had been ordered with hull numbers LCS-36, and LCS-38.